smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 Looking for the VMs that use the least memory? `Order by Memory Usage asc`

-The web interface can also be used to define the **order by** clause, by using the Sort selection
+The web interface can also be used to define the **order by** clause, by using the Sort selection.

+T> When using the web interface to select the sort and/or filters, the search query that's displayed on the page will automatically change to reflect the selected options.
+You can then copy and paste the search query into the search bar.

 ## Grouping